COVID-19 Proof of Vaccination Process

 To complete the COVID-19 Proof of Vaccination Process:VISIT THE DAILY CHECK SITE

-As more people become vaccinated, state and federal COVID-19 public health guidelines will continue to change.
-Many of these guidelines, including quarantine requirements, hinge on whether an individual has been fully vaccinated against COVID-19.
+As is already the case with travel and exposure quarantine restrictions, we anticipate that public health guidelines will continue to change as more people become vaccinated.
 It is important to have a system in place to verify vaccination status so we are able to work with the Cornell community to implement these public health responsibilities.
-It is also critical for the university to have accurate data on the extent of community protection from COVID-19 in order to make informed decisions about safe campus operations.

 For a full list of Frequently Asked Questions about the COVID-19 Proof of Vaccination Process: